valery1707/wercker-docs/content/quickstarts/building/python.md

 dev:
   steps:
     - pip-install
-    - internal-watch:
+    - internal/watch:
         code: python app.py
         reload:true
 ```

 In the `dev` clause we define what we want to happen in our development
-pipeline, which in this case are two steps: `pip-install` and `internal-watch`.
+pipeline, which in this case are two steps: `pip-install` and `internal/watch`.
 These `steps` are pre-written bash scripts written by either wercker or the
 community.
 You can read more about steps
 [here](/docs/steps/index.html).

-`internal-watch` watches your files for changes, and if `reload` is set to
+`internal/watch` watches your files for changes, and if `reload` is set to
 `true` it restarts your app so your changes are reflected immediately.
 This is
 especially useful for when you're developing webapps, as we're doing now.